 Step 2: Managing your event

 Next, HSE stresses the importance of effective management and monitoring of site operations.
-You must know your duties as the event organiser, from event set up to event take down.
-Monitoring events throughout are a key aspect.
+You must know your duties as the event organiser, from event set up to event takedown.
+Monitoring events throughout is a key aspect.
 Your risk assessment needs to specify the frequency of checks, who is responsible for them, and the methods they use.

 The HSE reinforces the need to have plans in place to respond effectively to health and safety incidents and other emergencies that might occur at an event.
 Know the key risks, develop a plan and ensure you communicate the plan.
 Have clear roles & responsibilities, evacuation routes, signage, first aid and support for vulnerable people.
 Don’t forget to consider when you need to stop the event, and how you will communicate during an incident or emergency.
 Make sure to test both your plans and your communications technology.

 As an event organiser, you have a duty of care – to both your attendees and your staff.
 The larger your event, the more critical health and safety becomes, but even for small events it should still be a consideration.
 Always have a checklist!

 Whether you’re starting planning for your events, or already know you need a risk assessment we can guide you through it all.
 Let Park City support you, giving you peace of mind and ensuring compliance.